The Intelligent Enterprise decision layer

 Supply chain models kept grocery shelves stocked during a global pandemic.

-How Optimization Works
+How DcisionAI Works

 The solver returns not just an answer but a proof — the optimal solution, the constraints binding it, and the shadow price of each one: what it would be worth, in dollars, to relax it.